 All Job Owners or their designate will conduct daily safety inspections of their own work areas, including daily LOTO compliance.
 The objective of a safety inspection is to identify and control hazards and potential hazards within a specific area of responsibility.
 Results of findings will be shared at the Daily Management Project Status Meeting, as well as discussing results from the previous shifts inspections.
-Results will be provided to the Safety Department.
+Results will be entered into RIMs.
 These will help focus safety initiatives.
 Job Owners will be responsible for ensuring corrective actions are implemented.